schuetzgroup/sdt-python/doc/index.rst

   position of features from astigmatism.
 - The :py:mod:`sdt.nbui` module contains GUIs to embed into Jupyter notebooks.
-- With help of the :py:mod:`sdt.sim` module, fluorescence microscopy images can be simulated.
+- With help of the :py:mod:`sdt.sim` module, fluorescence microscopy data can be simulated.
+- The :py:mod:`sdt.funcs` module contains classes for creation of step functions and eCDFs.
 - Plot data with methods from :py:mod:`sdt.plot`.

 There are also some helper modules that contain helpful functions and that